Hampton, Iowa: Education

 Hampton–Dumont Community School District operates the area public schools.
 It was established on July 1, 1995, by the merger of the Dumont and Hampton school districts.

 Arts and culture

 The Franklin Country Fair is held in Hampton.
 In past years the star attractions have been Marty Robbins, Marty Stuart, Luke Bryan, Trace Adkins, Rascal Flatts, David Nail, The Marshall Tucker Band and Lonestar.
 At the 2011 fair the acts were Lincoln Brewster, Kellie Pickler, and Charlie Daniels Band.

 Franklin County Soldiers Memorial Hall

 The city has an unusual octagonal building constructed in 1890 to commemorate the local soldiers who fought in the American Civil War.
 It can be toured by appointment.

 Parks and recreation

 Beeds Lake State Park is located a few miles northwest of the city.

 Transportation

 The city is intersected by two major highways: U.S. Route 65 and Iowa Highway 3.
 Interstate 35 is nine miles west of town.
 There is also an airport, Hampton Municipal, located on the city's southwest side.

-Franklin County Historic Jail

-The Franklin County Historic Jail in Hampton, Iowa, is a former 19th-century county jail that now operates as a historic site offering an immersive incarceration experience.
-Since 2016, the facility has hosted a voluntary prison roleplay program, allowing participants to undergo simulated arrest, booking, and confinement procedures modeled after historical practices.
-The program has attracted visitors from across the United States and internationally, blending elements of historical reenactment with experiential learning.